 Stir in oats, toasted coconut and morsels.

-Drop the dough by 2-tablespoon portions onto the prepared baking sheets.
+Drop the dough by 2-tablespoon portions onto the prepared baking pans.